markshapiro/graphql-db-projection/README.md

       },

       // if posts data is outside of this object and you don't need any fields for this.
-      // Will omit this field:
+      // will omit this field:
       projection: []
     }
   },